pyrocko/pyrocko/doc/cake_doc.rst

 .. option::    --model=(NAME or FILENAME)

         Use builtin model named NAME or user model from file FILENAME.
+By default, the "ak135-f-continental.m" model is used.
 Run ``cake list-models`` for a list of builtin models.

 .. option::    --format=FORMAT